Bio-energy Recovery Project

 The new process will produce a high-quality final solids product that will meet the Environmental Protection Agency's strictest standards, know as Class A biosolids, that will be beneficially reused as a soil conditioner.

-New solids handling upgrades began in the spring of 2019, and it is scheduled to be completed by the end of 2024.
+New solids handling upgrades began in the spring of 2019, and it is scheduled to be completed by spring 2025.

 Contact